graphile/operation-hooks/README.md

 ## SQL hooks

 Adding this schema plugin to a PostGraphile server will give you the ability to define mutation operation hooks via PostgreSQL functions.
+These hooks only apply to the built in CRUD mutations, for custom mutations or schema extensions you should implement the logic within the mutation (or use the JS hooks interface).

 ### SQL function requirements